-ASKED OUESTIONS
+ASKED QUESTIONS

-Richard Attenborough asked Alan and the other children a few questions and noticed which of them were unselfconscious excited about young Alan's and able to express themselves.
+Richard Attenborough asked Alan and the other children a few questions and noticed which of them were unselfconscious and able to express themselves.

 A few days later Alan played a short scene opposite a ten years old girl from the same school who was to play his sister in the film.
 And both children came through well.